RetailBench: Evaluating Long-Horizon Autonomous Decision-Making and Strategy Stability of LLM Agents in Realistic Retail Environments: Environment Configuration Details

-Inventory is represented at the SKU level with age tracking.
-Let $I_{jt}$ denote the on-hand units of SKU $j$ at the beginning of day $t$.
+Inventory is represented at the product level with age tracking.
+Let $I_{jt}$ denote the on-hand units of product $j$ at the beginning of day $t$.
 To support shelf-life constraints and depreciation, we track the arrival time and remaining shelf life of each unit.

 \paragraph{Capacity constraint and pending queue.} Let $\mathrm{Cap}$ denote the total inventory capacity of the store.
 If incoming replenishment orders would violate this constraint, excess units are placed into a first-in-first-out (FIFO) pending queue $\mathcal{Q}_t$ and become available only after sufficient inventory space is released: